minkcv/x86view/README.md

     00000000: 00FF 00F0

 #### Jumping
 Now for the fun part.
-Jumping.
-You can jump code execution to any address using the `J` command.
+You can start code execution at any address using the `J` command.

+This is a far, absolute, indirect jump, where the destination is stored in eax.
+The jump instruction is `FF E0`.

+The command:

     > J 100000